Mohammed Boutasaa

-Mohammed Boutasaa (born 4 August 1999) is a Dutch-Moroccan kickboxer, currently competing in the featherweight division of ONE Championship.
+Mohammed Boutasaa, born 4 August 1999, is a Dutch-Moroccan kickboxer, currently competing in the featherweight division.

-As of June 2022 he was the #8 ranked Lightweight kickboxer in the world by Combat Press.
+As of June 2022 he was the #8 ranked lightweight kickboxer in the world by Combat Press.

 Biography and career

+Mohammed Boutasaa grew up in the city of Amsterdam, in the Transvaalbuurt district.
+He is from Nador.
+He was born into a Moroccan family from the Rif mountains, more specifically from the Amazigh tribe of Aït Saïd, established in the province of Driouch.
+At the age of ten, he began training under Mohamed Ben Nasser.

 Enfusion

-Boutasaa made his professional debut against Ahmad Chikh Musa at Enfusion Talents 41 on November 11, 2017.
+Boutasaa made his professional debut against Ahmad Chikh Mousa at Enfusion Talents 41 on November 11, 2017.
 He won the fight by unanimous decision.
 Boutasaa amassed a 9–0 record during the next two years, with two stoppage victories, before challenging for the Enfusion title.

 Boutasaa faced Khalid Elmoukadam for the vacant Enfusion 67 kg World Championship at Enfusion #96 on February 29, 2020.
 He won the fight by unanimous decision.

 After capturing the vacant title, Boutasaa was booked to face Angelo Volpe in a non-title bout at Enfusion #99 on October 17, 2020.
 He won the fight by a third-round knockout.

 Boutasaa faced Youssef El Haji in a non-title bout at Enfusion #103 on October 23, 2021, following a year-long absence from the sport.
 He won the fight by unanimous decision.

 Boutassa faced Patryk Radoń in another non-title bout at Enfusion #104 on November 12, 2021.
 He won the fight by a second-round stoppage, flooring Radoń with a left hook.

 ONE Championship

 On March 31, 2022, ONE Championship announced that they had signed Boutasaa.
 Boutasaa made his promotional debut against the former Glory Lightweight Champion and Kunlun Fight 70kg World Max Tournament Champion Davit Kiria at ONE 157 on May 20, 2022.
 He won the fight by unanimous decision.

 Boutasaa is scheduled to face the former Glory and Kunlun Fight lightweight champion Sitthichai Sitsongpeenong at ONE on Prime Video 3 on October 21, 2022.
 He lost the fight by unanimous decision.

+Boutassa faced Mohammad Siasarani at ONE Friday Fights 18 on May 26, 2023.
+He lost the fight by unanimous decision.

+Boutassa faced Furkan Karabag at ONE Friday Fights 35 on September 29, 2023.
+He won the fight by unanimous decision.

+On October 23, 2024, Boutassa announced he was leaving ONE Championship.

+K-1

+Boutasaa made his K-1 debut against Riku at K-1 World MAX 2025 on February 9, 2025.

+Personal life

+Mohammed Boutasaa speaks Dutch language and the Rifians Tamazight language: Tarifit.
+He is fluent in English language.